-Park visitors (3.3 million in 2004) are expected continue to spend approximately \$90 million at tourism-related businesses in the four-county region.
+Park visitors (3.1 million in 2005) are expected to continue to spend approximately \$90 million to account for major expenditures for goods and services at tourism-related businesses in the four-county region.
 These visitor use related expenditures would in turn generate nearly \$29 million in direct personal income (wages and salaries) for area residents and also support approximately 1,900 jobs in tourism and tourism related businesses.
+The overall impacts would be comparable in magnitude to those under alternative A. Impacts on the economies of gateway communities would most likely be minor to moderate over the long term.
+Some concessioners would experience long-term minor to moderate adverse impacts with the loss of business and job opportunities.
+The public could look to the private sector within the gateway communities to provide services no longer offered in the park.
+Whether these effects were beneficial or negative would depend on the public's demand for facilities and services (since some would be removed from the park) and whether they would be supplied by the private sector in adjacent areas.

-In addition, based on further expenditures of for development, restoration, and other projects, impacts on individual firms and individuals would be moderate to major, short term, and most likely beneficial depending upon the individual situations.
+Future expenditures for development, restoration, and other projects, could result in moderate to major minor to moderate shortterm and most likely beneficial economic impacts depending upon the individual situations.
 The impacts on the regional economy would be negligible to minor due to the size of the area economy and because the projects would be accomplished in phases over the next 15 to 20 years.